ashler-herrick/mm_bronze/README.md

 # mm_bronze

-A high-performance healthcare data ingestion platform designed for processing FHIR, HL7, and other healthcare data formats through REST API and SFTP interfaces.
+A healthcare data ingestion platform designed for processing FHIR, HL7, and other healthcare data formats through REST API and SFTP interfaces.

 ## Overview